Wild at Heart (film): Plot

 Nearly penniless, Sailor heads for Big Tuna, Texas, where he asks old acquaintance Perdita Durango whether someone is after him.
 Perdita says she is unaware of any murder contract, but is later revealed to be lying.
 At an outdoor party, Lula and Sailor meet career criminal Bobby Peru.
 Lula, who has been feeling ill, tells Sailor she is pregnant.
 While Sailor is changing their car's oil, Lula waits for him in the motel room.
 Peru enters the room, deduces Lula's pregnancy and proceeds to intimidate, grope and violently coerce her into asking him for sex; when she finally does, he mockingly reveals his threats to be a bluff and leaves.
 This traumatizes Lula, who was previously raped as a child.

 Not knowing about Peru's abuse of Lula, Sailor agrees to accompany him to a bar.
-Over beers, Peru enlists Sailor's help in robbing a nearby feed store.
-During the robbery, Peru unnecessarily shoots the two store clerks and admits to Sailor that he has been hired to kill him, and that he handed Sailor a pistol with dummy ammunition.
+Peru enlists a drunken Sailor's help in robbing a nearby feed store.
+During the robbery, Peru unnecessarily shoots the two store clerks and admits to Sailor that he has been hired to kill him.
+Sailor tries to shoot him, but Peru reveals that Sailor's gun is loaded with dummy ammunition.
 Chasing Sailor out of the store, Peru is repeatedly shot by a sheriff's deputy and accidentally blows his own head off with his shotgun.
-Sailor is sentenced to six years in prison for his part in the robbery.
+Sailor is sentenced to six years in prison for his part in the robbery and breaking parole.

 While Sailor is in jail, Lula has their child.
-Lula decides to reunite with him upon his release, rejecting her mother's objections over the phone.
+Lula decides to reunite with him in Los Angeles upon his release, against her mother's wishes.
 She throws water over Marietta's photograph and goes to pick up Sailor with their son, Pace.
-The reunion is awkward and Sailor decides to leave them both, believing they will be better off without his influence.
-While he is walking a short distance away, Sailor is accosted by members of a street gang, and is quickly knocked out after insulting them.
+The reunion is awkward, and Sailor decides to leave them both, believing they will be better off without him.
+A short distance away, Sailor is accosted by members of a street gang, and is quickly knocked out after insulting them.
 While unconscious, he sees a vision of Glinda the Good Witch, who tells him, "Don't turn away from love, Sailor."
 When he awakens, Sailor apologizes to the men, tells them he realizes the error of his ways, and runs after Lula.
-The photograph of Marietta in Lula's house sizzles and vanishes, symbolically mirroring the demise of Wicked Witch of the West.
+The photograph of Marietta in Lula's house sizzles and vanishes, symbolically mirroring the demise of the Wicked Witch of the West.
 Sailor runs over the roofs and hoods of the cars in a traffic jam to reunite with Lula and Pace.
-When he catches up with them, he finally sings "Love Me Tender" to Lula, effectively proposing to her.
+When he catches up with them, he sings "Love Me Tender" to Lula.